 Alberta Railway Museum, this cap was once worn by a porter on the CNR.
 To me, it evokes my first view of the Rockies after growing up on the flat prairie till age 7.

-The long hours and low pay.
-Shockingly, although they prepared beds for others, they were not given sleeping quarters on the train.
+They worked long hours for low pay, preparing beds for others.
+Shockingly, they were not given sleeping quarters on the train.
 The typical run was 72 hours, and these workers had to snack and nap when and where they could, out of sight of passengers.

 During World War II, when trains were busy, Canadian porters finally formed a union.
 Their first collective agreement was signed in 1945, but racist social attitudes still prevailed.
 The first black Canadian to be given the job of railway conductor did not take up his post until 1954.